Stephen-Nuttall/ModTracker/README.md

 If there are any issues with this version Mod Tracker, report it on our [issues page](https://github.com/Stephen-Nuttall/ModTracker/issues).

 ## Technical Details
-For those who want to download this repository on your own computer, here's some helpful information.
+For those who want to clone this repository, here's some helpful information.

 Required Python libraries:
 - requests